 Balancing talent and familiarity

 One of the big mistakes I see CEOs and other senior tech company managers make over and over again is “hiring their buddies”.
 Familiarity can be a very important attribute in reducing risk of failure; it can raise confidence levels that that the candidate has the right skills for the job, as well as is a good fit for the company culture.
 But the mistake I often see is that the personal comfort level between the parties tends to “blind” the hiring manager to “fit” issues – and make them believe that their known candidate is perfect for this new role.
 Just because someone was a good fit in a previous company, doesn’t mean they’ll do well in this new role and new company.
 While familiarity can be helpful, sometimes change is good.
-If a pool of candidates is limited to people that you already know well, the talent pool will be very shallow and you run a high risk of not hiring a the best available person from a skills perspective — and maybe even the best fit from a cultural perspective.
+If a pool of candidates is limited to people that you already know well, the talent pool will be very shallow and you run a high risk of not hiring a the best available person from a skills perspective — and maybe not even the best fit from a cultural perspective.
 If you don’t take some chances and hire unfamiliar people, your network will stagnate and your management team will likely end up to be a sub-optimal group, relative to a more open approach to hiring.